FIWARE/test.Functional/API.test/security.PEPProxy/5.4.0/README.md

 > `$ sudo node server.js`

 3. get the token from script
+* edit the `auth-token.sh` file; update CLIENT_ID and CLIENT_SECRET, and change the KeyRock IP for oauth2/token link  (http://localhost:8000/oauth2/token) with your right KeyRock IP
 * run the `auth-token.sh` file in the shell to get the token.
 Don't forget to change the permission to file (`chmod +x auth-token.sh`).
 Please use username and password as input parameters in the shell:
 > `./auth-token.sh idm idm`
 * copy it and put in the `file.properties` file